falkr/thesis-tips/pages/formatting.md

 ### Captions

-Captions are text below the figures that explain what the figures shows.
+Captions are text below the figures that explain what the figures show.
 Many keep these captions very short, like a single sentence or only a few words.
 This is a missed chance to explain more details to readers and get them interested in the entire section.
 Instead, use longer caption texts where it makes sense.
 Explain for instance all elements in a figure, or point out what is interesting in a figure.
 Such a more elaborated caption should come in addition to the explanation of the figure in the text.
 It can also be a summary of the description in the text.

 In Latex, the cation for a figure is produced with the command `\caption{}`.
 The argument of this command is the text that is written under the figure.
 By default, it is also included in the list of figures, where you usually don’t want a long caption.
 In this case, use the additional argument in the square brackets to provide a short text that is included in the list of figures.